turkhasnan/RickChatBot/README.md

 content.json - JSON file containing the possible user inputs, responses from Rick, and the tag associated with the responses rick_responses.csv - QUERIED data set rick_responses_query - the SQL query used to create the rick_responses.csv (this honestly could have been better. if you have feedback, please let me know)

+IF YOU HAVE ANY FEEDBACK REGARDING ANY OF THE CODE, PLEASE FEEL FREE TO MESSAGE ME ON LINKEDIN (Link is in my bio)